-Background: Patient-centred care has become an important indicator for excellence in healthcare.
-The involvement of the patient as an equal partner in the care process significantly contributes to high quality health care outcomes and ultimately leads to improvements in efficacy of medication management, compliance, and safety.
-Additionally, evidence suggests that pharmacists’ involvement in provision of patient centred care through shared decision making improve adherence and treatment satisfaction.
-The primary aim of this study is to assess whether the provision of a patient centred care approach through shared decision-making improves inpatients overall satisfaction with their care.
+Background: Patient-centered care has become an important indicator for excellence in healthcare.
+The involvement of the patient as an equal partner in the care process significantly contributes to high quality health care outcomes and ultimately leads to improvements in efficacy of medication management, adherence, and safety.
+Additionally, evidence suggest that pharmacists involvement in provision of patient centered care through shared decision making improve adherence and treatment satisfaction.
+The primary aim of this study is to assess whether the provision of a patient centered care approach through shared decision-making improves inpatients overall satisfaction with their care.
 The secondary aim evaluates the pharmacist impact on the patients overall satisfaction.